-The real estate market is a great investment if you can afford it.
-In my opinion, the best investment is to have your own house and stop paying rent.
-Why would you want to make someone else rich?
-Can you afford to still pay rent once you are retired?
+The real estate market can be a great investment if you can afford it.
+In my opinion, my best investment is to have my own house and stop paying rent.
+Why should I make someone else rich by paying him rent?
+If you are paying rent, can you afford to still pay rent once you are retired?

-In general, it just makes so much sense to have your own property.
+For us, it just makes so much sense to have our own property.
 In our case, our own house is the best investment that we have ever made.

-Here are some other reasons why you should buy a house in Germany:
+Here are some other reasons why you may want to buy a house in Germany:

 - No need to worry about increasing rent or being forced to move out.
 Be aware that it is unlikely to find a new flat that has as low rent as what you are paying now (if you have been living in the same flat for some years)